Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/configure.md

 ### About the organisation

-**Shane Longman** is a fictional international bank based in the City of London, the setting of the 1989 British TV series *Capital City* (ITV / Euston Films, 26 September 1989 – 20 December 1990).
-In the series, the bank's dealing room is home to a group of investment bankers — traders, a Director of Banking Activities, a Director of Corporate Finance, a Head of Swaps, a Chief Trader, a Head of Derivatives, a capital markets originator, and IT — whose professional and personal lives are the focus of the show.
+**Shane Longman** is a fictional international bank whose dealing room is based in Canberra, Australia.
 In the Serendipity sample, Shane Longman is a **political lobbying organisation** — a fictional entity whose customers are the Australian political parties seeded in the Party Service's `sample-data` (`backend/modules/party-service/src/main/resources/sample-data/`).
 This lets you see how a lobbying / advisory organisation connects to politically organised customers, and how the existing Party Service seed data can be leveraged by a sample organisation without duplicating it.

 The sample users are the **character names** from *Capital City* (not the actors' real names).
 Each character is mapped to a role tier in the Serendipity access-control model.
+The entire sample organisation (all 13 users) is based in Canberra (`l: Canberra`, `st: ACT`), and every user uses a single `shane-longman.org` email domain.

 ### Roles